NMS – frequently asked questions

 Q. Can pharmacy logos, or other additions or alterations be made to the NMS Feedback Form?

-Q. Can we use the NHS logo and pharmacy descriptor line type B (‘Providing NHS services’) on our patient leaflet for NMS?
+Q. Can we use the NHS logo and descriptor line (‘Providing NHS services’) on our patient leaflet for NMS?

-A. Yes, but only if the leaflet is solely to provide information to the patient about the NMS and doesn’t contain information about non-NHS services or act as promotional or advertising material.
+Yes, but only if the leaflet is solely to provide information to the patient about the NMS and doesn’t contain information about non-NHS services or act as promotional or advertising material.
 The NHS logo is a trademark and must only be used in line with the guidelines on its use by community pharmacies.
-These guidelines (available at www.nhsidentity.nhs.uk) do not permit the use of the NHS logo and the pharmacy descriptor line (type B) on leaflets containing information on non-NHS services or on any other pharmacy promotional or advertising materials.
+These guidelines (available at england.nhs.uk/nhsidentity/) do not permit the use of the NHS logo and the descriptor line on leaflets containing information on non-NHS services or on any other pharmacy promotional or advertising materials.

-Q. Must the pharmacy have a consultation area to provide the NMS?
+Q. Must the pharmacy have a consultation room to provide the NMS?

 2. Who is eligible?